Diocletianic Persecution: Public support

 Christian communities grew quickly in many parts of the empire (and especially in the East) after 260, when Gallienus brought peace to the Church.
-The data to calculate the figures are nearly non-existent, but historian and sociologist Keith Hopkins has given crude and tentative estimates for the Christian population in the 3rd century.
+The data to calculate figures are nearly non-existent, but the historian and sociologist Keith Hopkins has given crude and tentative estimates for the Christian population in the 3rd century.
 Hopkins estimates that the Christian community grew from a population of 1.1 million in 250 to a population of 6 million by 300, about 10% of the empire's total population.
 (Note: Hopkins assumes a constant growth rate of 3.35% per annum.
 Hopkins' study is cited at Potter, 314.
 The historian Robin Lane Fox gives a smaller estimate of the Christian population in 300—4% or 5% of the empire's total population—but allows that Christian numbers grew as a result of the hardship of the years from 250 to 280.)
 Christians even expanded into the countryside, where they had never been numerous before.
-Churches in the later 3rd century were no longer as inconspicuous as they had been in the first and second.
+Churches in the later 3rd century were no longer as inconspicuous as they had been in the 1st and 2nd centuries.
 Large churches were prominent in certain major cities throughout the empire.
 The church in Nicomedia even sat on a hill overlooking the imperial palace.
 These new churches probably represented not only absolute growth in Christian population, but also the increasing affluence of the Christian community.
 (Note: Clarke argues against reading a large advancement in either the numbers or the social status of Christians into this data.)
 In some areas where Christians were influential, such as North Africa and Egypt, traditional deities were losing credibility.

 It is unknown how much support there was for persecution within the aristocracy.
 After Gallienus's peace, Christians reached high ranks in Roman government.
 Diocletian even appointed several Christians to those positions, and his wife and daughter may have been sympathetic to the Church.
 There were many individuals willing to be martyrs and many provincials willing to ignore any persecutory edicts from the emperors as well.
 Even Constantius was known to have disapproved of persecutory policies.
-The lower classes demonstrated little of the enthusiasm they had shown for earlier persecutions.
+The lower classes demonstrated little of the enthusiasm that they had shown for earlier persecutions.
 (Note: Clarke cautions, however, that this shift in attitudes may simply be an artifact of the source material.)
 They no longer believed the slanderous accusations that were popular in the 1st and 2nd centuries.
 Perhaps, as the historian Timothy Barnes has suggested, the long-established Church had become another accepted part of their lives.